keboola/developers-docs/extend/generic-extractor/configuration/config/index.md

 compatibility level is **3**.
 The `compatLevel` setting is intended only to ease updates and migrations, never use it in new configurations (any version of old behavior is considered unsupported).

-**Note:** When a Level is introduced, the following will happen:
+When a new Level is introduced, the following will happen:

-- Configurations that explicitly specify `compatLevel` or that have never been run will stay unchanged.
+- Configurations that explicitly specify `compatLevel` will stay unchanged.
+- All other configurations will automatically use the latest level.

-- Configurations that have been run will be automatically modified to use `compatLevel: 1`.
-This means that they will use the legacy (Level 1) JSON parser, and you will see the following warning in events: `Using legacy JSON parser because it is in configuration state.`
+Note that there is an exception: all configurations running before Level 3 was introduced will use compatibility Level 1.
+This means that they use the legacy (Level 1) JSON parser, and you will see the following warning in
+events: `Using legacy JSON parser, because it is in configuration state.`

 ### Level 2
 Level 2 has different behavior in [`responseFilter`](/extend/generic-extractor/configuration/config/jobs/#response-filter) handling.